ITPA provides different services to members depending on their membership level.

 eNewsletter ("The Download")

-Published quarterly, "The Download" is ITPA's electronic newsletter.
+Published monthly, "The Download" is ITPA's electronic newsletter.
 We feature articles on a variety of technical and non-technical aspects of the IT Industry, aimed at educating and informing a broad audience across Australia.

 ITPA runs or supports relevant Meetups in many capital cities across Australia.
 The focus of these meetings varies - sometimes there will be presentations by vendors (not sales pitches!) on certain technologies (or non-technical issues, such as taxation issues for IT Professionals), at other times these are simply an opportunity for ITPA members to meet face-to-face and socialise.
 ITPA (or our chapter sponsors) provides funding to cover limited food and beverages at these events.